rrainey/DSKY-matic/README.md

 # The DSKY-matic Project
 A Functioning Apollo DSKY Replica - November 2020

+## Introduction

+The Apollo Guidance Compuer (AGC) is one of the critical inventions that made the U.S. moon landings possible.
+AGC's were installed in both the Apollo Command Module and Lunar Module.
+MIT and NASA archives, as well as important contributions from researchers have given us a rich set of detail about how this computer was constructed.

+Space and computer enthusiasts like me from all over the world have enjoyed exploring this work from the early space era.

-### Why is it called "DSKY-matic"?
+### Why is this project called "DSKY-matic"?

 Because *"Riley Rainey's Apollo Guidance Computer DSKY Replica Project"* doesn't really roll off the tongue.

 ![The first DSKY-matic prototype](images/front-early-sm.jpg)

 Naming a project is often difficult.
 In this case it's especially hard: the Apollo Guidance Computer has inspired many replica projects.
-This effort was almost entirely for my own gratification.
-I wanted to create a replica of the original DSKY that was faithful to the original look and feel.
+I wanted to create a replica of the DSKY that was faithful to the original look and feel.
 And I wanted to be able to interact with it.
 I named it **DSKY-matic** to tag it with an easy name distinguishing it from other projects.

 DSKY-matic is an open project so that anyone can reproduce the work or build upon my results.